 Anyways, do you have it?

 Have been trying a little experiment with myself lately.
 Definitely not saying that you need to do this to have integrity, but it was an interesting experience.
 What did I do?
 I simply decided to never walk on a red light.
 Didn’t matter if I was late or if there were no cars.
-If there was a red man standing, I stood.
-Sounds simple, but over time and depending on the situation, it was actually a challenge.
-Thought I could share some observations and thoughts I’ve made while doing this.
+If there was a red man standing, I stood too.
+Sounds simple, but over time and depending on the situation, it was actually quite a challenge.
+Here are some observations and thoughts I made while doing this:

 - I cross streets pretty much on auto-pilot.
 Adjusting my “pattern” was easy when I paid attention, but if I didn’t, it was easy to fall back to old ways.